Determinants in Quantum Matrix Algebras and Integrable Systems: Generalized Yangians and integrable systems of CFRS type

-In the case $F=R$ the algebra $\Y(R,R)$ with a supplementary condition $L[0]=I$ is called a {\em braided Yangian of RE type} (see \cite{GS1} for detail).
-Note that the condition $L[0]=I$ is motivated by the evaluation morphism, which in this case is similar to that in the Drinfeld's Yangian $\Y(gl(N))$.
-Also, note that the Drinfeld's Yangian $\Y(gl(N))$ is a particular case of the generalized Yangians, corresponding to the rational braiding with $R=F=P$.
+In the case $F=R$ the algebra $\Y(R,R)$ with a supplementary condition $L[0]=I$ is called a {\em braided or generalized Yangian of RE type} (see \cite{GS1} for detail).
+Note that the condition $L[0]=I$ is motivated by the evaluation morphism, similar to that in the Drinfeld's Yangian $\Y(gl(N))$.
+Note that the Drinfeld's Yangian is a particular case of the rational Yangians, corresponding to the symmetry $R=F=P$.

-As was pointed out in \cite{IO}, for a special value of the ratio $u/v=q^2$ the system (\ref{dl}) in the trigonometric case can be treated in terms of the HQA.
+Observe that for a special value of the ratio $u/v=q^2$ in the trigonometric case the system (\ref{dl}) can be treated in terms of the HQA.
 A similar treatment is possible in the rational case if $u-v=1$.